bussidn/PrgrammersAreTheWorstReaders/README.md

 The problem is that **we do not teach them that those low level tools belong in the low abstraction level.**

-For those already comfortable with the language, it is no longer a pain to read some low level language detail.
+For those already comfortable with the language, it is no longer a pain to read some simple low level language detail.
 It is something familiar.

 But if learning is just a phase and after that, we are able to read each other, there should be no issue right ?
 If so, why is it always so difficult to decypher another one's intention in the code ?

+There are multiple reasons for that :
+* first, it is **hard** to keep something simple when designing everything at the lowest level.
+* second, we always have an important part of developpers in the learning phase due to the increasing need for developpers.
+* and lastly :

 => we think our programming languages, so expressive may they be, are *actually* languages.

+There may be numerous other reasons but I will only speaking about the last one here.

 Our languages only possess a few *key words*.
 All the vocabulary, verbs, and basically all that really **matters to understand** the intent does not exist in that language at first place.
 Only the most basic grammer comes from the programming language and stay the same, we have to express every thing else differently from project to project.